Selling Luxury Retail

-The Greatest Generation: Raised during the depression, this generation knew nothing of luxury until they were adults.
+The Greatest Generation: Raised during the Depression, this generation knew nothing of luxury until adulthood.
 They made do with little or nothing because that was all they had.
-They carried their frugality into a rapidly growing luxury market in the post-war boom.
+In the post-war boom, they carried their frugality into a rapidly growing luxury market.
 These people save for months or years to buy a luxury item.
 They are fully aware of the markups associated with these items but consider it worthwhile due to the value and quality of the items.
-Even though they will be the smallest percentage of your customers, it is important to know that for this generation, when you pay more, you get a superior item.
+Even though they will be the smallest percentage of your customers, it is important to know that for this generation, you get a superior item when you pay more.

 The Baby Boomers: Baby Boomers are about upward mobility and keeping up with the Joneses.
 After watching their parents succeed from nothing, they continue that arc, building even more success.
 They like material items and look for the best when they’re shopping.
 They like a good deal but aren’t only looking for discounts or handouts.
 Boomers have brand loyalty and still associate name brands with intrinsic quality.
 With disposable income and an eye for value, they expect the best products and services.
 They’re the most likely to complain if they don't get both.
 Word-of-mouth is a hallmark of this generation.
 If their complaints aren’t resolved, they will tell their friends and may never buy that brand or shop at that retailer again.